 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-- Apply foundational movement skills with imagination and expressiveness.
+- Apply foundational movement skills with imagination and inventiveness.

-- Generate movement work through collaboration with others.
+- Generate original solo and ensemble movement work independently and through collaboration with others.

 |Timetable||View the lecture timetable | View the full unit timetable|